-- Ethnic background or race doesn’t seem to have much on an effect on smartphone ownership, at least in terms of having one at all.
+- Ethnic background or race doesn’t seem to have much of an effect on smartphone ownership, at least in terms of having one at all.

-- The average person will spend an average of 2 hours and 51 minutes each day on their smartphone.
+- The average person will spend an average of 4.1 hours each day on their smartphone.
 That number increases if you include tablet devices, and as a reminder does not include screen time on computers and other devices.

 - It does mean that assuming seven hours of sleep each night (if people aren’t checking it in their sleep), people will check their phone an average of nine times an hour.

 - From the same source, 86 percent of people using smartphones will even check their devices regularly while talking with friends and family.

 - Not only this, but smartphones effectively go to bed with us.
 Out of all smartphone users, 87 percent of them check their phone within one hour of going to sleep, and 69 percent check it within five minutes of waking up.
 Most would agree this is not good for proper sleep hygiene, but the pull is too strong for most people.